Sarvesh-Yadav-5201/Data-Visualization/README.md

 # Data-Visualization-Data-Analysis

-<b> <h3> Welcome to the "Data Visualization (Data Analysis)" repository!
-This collection of tools and techniques is designed to help you explore and analyze data like a pro, using powerful visualization tools that reveal insights and trends at a glance.</b>
+<b> <h3> Welcome to the 'Data Visualization' repository, your one-stop-shop for exploring and analyzing data like a pro.
+From Python libraries to POWER BI, this collection of tools and techniques is designed to help you uncover insights and trends through powerful visualizations.</b>

 ## <b> Getting Started